Data management and sharing: Paper vs OneNote vs SciNote Electronic Lab Notebook [Comparison]

 Most importantly, this means that once you finish planning for your experiment, you already map out how your data will be stored and managed.

-SciNote’s unique projects/experiment/task structure allows you to manage all projects in the lab, assign team members to projects, manage project access, and keep everyone notified of the project’s progress.
+SciNote’s versatile structure allows you to manage all projects in the lab, assign team members to projects, manage access, and keep everyone notified of the progress.

 It’s worth noting that SciNote comes with a protocol repository; the interactive protocols can be followed within the task as a step-by-step checklist.
 SciNote is integrated with Protocols.io, where you can import public protocols directly into your own task (and yes, it will also be imported as an interactive checklist, instead of a text-only copy of the protocol).